What is an Audience?

-The Queen holds weekly audiences with The Prime Minister where they discuss Government matters.
-Before the Budget is presented, the Chancellor of the Exchequer will also have an audience with The Queen.
+Before the Budget is presented, the Chancellor of the Exchequer will also have an Audience with the Monarch.

 The King also welcomes Heads of State and key foreign dignitaries to his residences for Audiences if they are in the country on business rather than for a formal State Visit.

 The King receivingThe Yang Di-Pertuan Agong XVI and the Raja Permaisuri Agong of Malaysia: